toverux/HallOfFame/HallOfFame/LongDescription.md

 This mod allows players to take and upload screenshots of their city, and share them with the community.
-Images can then be viewed by other players as a background image in the main menu, with information about the creator, the city name, and controls to refresh the image, upvote *(TBD)* or hide the menu UI to better see the image, to name a few features.
+Images can then be viewed by other players as a background image in the main menu, with information about the creator, the city name, and controls to refresh the image, like/favorite or hide the menu UI to better see the image, to name a few features.

 Hall of Fame then makes sure that no city falls into oblivion, by displaying each uploaded images as often as possible.

-Mechanisms like upvotes *(TBD)* still allows the best creators to shine, but everyone is welcome, there is no downvote and no moderation based on skill.
+The liking/favorite and trending screenshots mechanisms still allows the best creators to shine, but everyone is welcome, there is no downvote and no moderation based on skill.

 ## Features